avikchaudhuri/flow-popl17-tutorial/README.md

 The compiled binary is at `bin/flow`.

+[Here](https://github.com/facebook/flow/wiki/The-Flow-Codebase:-Introduction) is a rough guide to help you navigate through the source code.

 A couple of exercises we will work through are under `diffs/`.
 These are designed to give an overview of the way typing rules work, and the way commands can be implemented to query Flow for information about code.